-Follow all hazard warnings and instructions provided in the "maintenance" section of this manual.
+Follow all hazard warnings and instructions provided in the "Maintenance" section of this manual.

 - Drain and relieve pressure from the pump and system as required. - Starting on the inboard (driven) end of the pump, clean the pump shaft thoroughly, making sure the shaft is free of nicks and burrs.
-This will prevent damage to the mechanical seal when the inboard head assembly is removed. - 3.
-Remove the inboard bearing cover capscrews (28) and slide the inboard bearing cover (27) and gasket (26) off the shaft.
-Discard the bearing cover gasket. - Remove the outboard bearing cover capscrews (28) and slide the outboard bearing cover (27) and gasket (26) off the shaft.
+This will prevent damage to the mechanical seal when the inboard head assembly is removed. - Remove the inboard bearing cover capscrews (28) and slide the inboard bearing cover (27) and gasket (26) off the shaft.
+Discard the bearing cover gasket.
+On 2-inch models, the dirt shield will slide off with the bearing cover. - Remove the outboard bearing cover capscrews (28) and slide the outboard bearing cover (27) and gasket (26) off the shaft.
 Discard the bearing cover gasket.

-- 5. To remove locknuts and lockwashers (24A and 24B): - Bend up the engaged lockwasher tang and rotate the locknut (24A) counterclockwise to remove it from the shaft - b.
-Slide the lockwasher (24B) off the shaft.
+- 5. To remove locknuts and lockwashers (24A and 24B): - Bend up the engaged lockwasher tang and rotate the locknut (24A) counterclockwise to remove it from the shaft - Slide the lockwasher (24B) off the shaft.
 Inspect the lockwasher for damage and replace as required. - c.
 Repeat steps a and b on the opposite shaft end. - 6.
-Remove the head capscrews (21) and carefully pry the head (20) away from the casing (12). - Slide the head (20) off the shaft.
+Remove the head capscrews (21) and carefully pry the head (20) away from the casing (12). - 7.
+Slide the head (20) off the shaft.
 The head O-ring (72), bearing (24), mechanical seal stationary seat and stationary O-ring (153A & 153D) will come off with the head assembly.
-Remove and discard the head O-ring. - Remove the four disc machine screws and lockwashers (71A & 71B) to release the disc (71) from the head (20). - Carefully pull the rotating seal assembly, consisting of seal jacket (153C), rotating seal face and rotating O-ring (153B & 153E) from the head (20).
-Remove and discard the rotating O-ring. - c.
-Pull the bearing (24) from the housing in the head (20). - d.
+On 4-inch models, the disc and rotating seal assembly will also come off with the head assembly.
+Remove and discard the head O-ring. - a.
+4-inch models: Remove the four disc machine screws and lockwashers (71A & 71B) to release the disc (71) from the head (20).
+The mechanical seal rotating assembly (153B, 153C & 153E) will be released when the disc is removed. - b.
+Pull the bearing (24) from the housing in the head (20). - c.
 To remove the mechanical seal stationary seat (153A), use the blunt end of a screw driver to gently push the backside of the stationary seat from the head.
 Place a cloth under the seal to avoid damage.
 Be careful not to contact the polished face of the seal during removal.
 Remove and discard mechanical seal stationary O-ring. - 8.
+2 and 3-inch models: Carefully pull the rotating seal assembly, including the seal jacket, rotating seal face and O-ring (153C, 153B, 153E) from the shaft.
+Remove and discard the rotating O-ring.
+Remove the disc (71). - 9.
 Carefully pull the rotor and shaft (13) from the casing (12).
 While one hand is pulling the shaft, cup the other hand underneath the rotor to prevent the vanes (14) and push rods (77) from falling out.
 Carefully set the rotor and shaft aside for future vane replacement and reassembly.

-The rotor and shaft weighs approximately 69 pounds (31 kg).
+The rotor and shaft weighs 34 - 69 pounds (15 - 31 kg).
 Be careful not to pinch the hand under the rotor and shaft when removing from casing.

-- Lay the pump flat with the remaining head (20) facing upward to remove the head assembly mechanical seal (153) and disc (71) from the outboard side of the pump, as instructed in steps 6 - 7 above. - 10.
+- 10. Lay the pump flat with the remaining head (20) facing upward to remove the head assembly mechanical seal (153) and disc (71) from the outboard side of the pump, per steps 6 - 8 above. - 11.
 If necessary, remove the liner (41) by tapping around the outside diameter of the liner with a hard wood drift and a hammer until it is driven from the casing (12).